- This event has passed.

 Talking Tennessee with Tandy Cronyn & Joel Vig

 The Tennessee Williams Museum continues to celebrate the playwright during its annual Tennessee Williams Birthday Celebration with two nights of performances centered around Williams and two influential people in his life.
 The performance will be held at The Studios of Key West on March 29 and 30.
-Following the March 29th performance, attendees will have an opportunity to attend a meet & greet with the actors at Hugh’s View (limited tickets available for the meet & greet and must be purchased separately).
+Following the March 29th performance, attendees will have an opportunity to attend a meet & greet with the actors in the Sanger Gallery (limited tickets available for the meet & greet and must be purchased separately).

 ACT ONE: Truman Talks Tennessee featuring Joel Vig as Truman Capote